-REMAIN PROPERLY SEATED AND HOLD ON to available handrails while boat is moving to avoid falling overboard or being ejected from boat.
-Do not sit on gunwales or deck edges.
-DO NOT OVERLOAD THE BOAT.
-Occupants and gear must be evenly distributed on both sides of the boat to avoid poor handling, sudden loss of control, swamping and/or capsizing.
+REMAIN PROPERLY SEATED AND HOLD ON to available handrails while boat is moving to avoid failing overboard or being ejected from boat.
+Do not sit on gunwales or deck edges DO NOT OVERLOAD THE BOAT.
+Occupants and gear must be evenly distributed to both sides of the boat to avoid poor handling, sudden loss of control, swamping and the presence.

 Refer to and obey your specific model's Owner's Manual.

 KEEP LIMBS AND BODY CLEAR OF ALL TOW LINES at all times to avoid entanglement and other types of injuries.

-USCG APPROVED LIFE JACKETS should be on board for all passengers and all towed participants.
+uscg approved Life Jackets should be on board for all passengers and all towed participants.